Annulling of electoral bonds will lead to greater transparency: Amartya Sen | Politics

 - India

-Eminent economist and Nobel laureate Amartya Sen on Monday welcomed the Supreme Court's recent judgment annulling the electoral bonds scheme, denouncing it as a scandal.
+Eminent economist and Nobel laureate Amartya Sen on Monday described the electoral bonds scheme as a scandal and welcomed the Supreme Court's recent judgment annulling it.

 Speaking to PTI from Massachusetts, USA, Sen said that the move will lead to greater transparency among people in the electoral context.